BouchardLab/pyuoi/README.md

 # Installation

-PyUoI is available on PyPI:
+PyUoI is available for Python>=3.5 on PyPI:

 ```
 pip install pyuoi